 David Odenwelder, originally from Haverhill, Massachusetts, began studying ballet, tap, and jazz at The Dance Works and New England Civic Ballet.
 Furthering his education he attended the College-Conservatory of Music at the University of Cincinnati, graduating Summa Cum Laude with a B.F.A in Ballet Performance in June of 2011.
 Prior to joining Alabama Ballet, David performed and toured throughout the United States with Cincinnati Ballet and Neos Dance Theatre.

-This is David’s ninth season with Alabama Ballet and is currently on faculty at the Alabama Ballet School and the Alabama Ballet Tappers.
+This is David’s 10th season with Alabama Ballet and is currently on faculty at Samford University, the Alabama Ballet School, and the Alabama Ballet Tappers.